eddydn/aFileChooser/README.md

 ## Setup

-- Add this line to your Gradle (project file) maven {url "https://jitpack.io"}
+- Add this line to your Gradle (project file): maven {url "https://jitpack.io"}
-- Add this line to your Gradle (app file) implementation 'com.github.eddydn:aFileChooser:0.2'
+- Add this line to your Gradle (app file): implementation 'com.github.eddydn:aFileChooser:0.2'